 Travelex also have a £3000 spending limit each day- so if you stay in an expensive hotel, you may be unable to pay at the end of your stay and have to use your regular bank card with associated charges.

-Currensea has three travel cards, including Currensea Premium and Currensea Elite.
-For the purposes of this comparison, we'll be focusing on Currensea Essential, which is free like the Travelex Money Card.
+For this comparison, we’ll focus on Currensea Essential, which is free, just like the Travelex Money Card.

-What Currensea offers is a product focused on providing you with the best possible rates as you spend abroad.
-Our card partners directly with your trusted bank account (unlike other travel cards), meaning that you can spend with your Currensea card abroad just as you would at home with your regular debit card.
+What Currensea offers is a card that partners directly with your trusted bank account.
 Funds come straight out of your bank account, and you can spend whatever balance you have.

 Because it’s not a prepaid card, you never have to top up your Currensea card.
 You don’t have to worry about losing it and any funds that might remain on it, nor do you have to constantly top it up and remember how much you have on it: we offer travel, but without the hassle.